youngconnorr/FishCatchingGame/README.md

-# QUICK FEED GINGER 🐱
+# QUICK CATCH CAKE 🍰

 ### Motivation:
 - This is a game I made for my girlfriend's birthday!
 (Ginger is her cat's name)